open-telemetry/community/guides/maintainer/conflict-resolution.md

-Within OpenTelemetry, SIG Maintainers are chosen specifically *because* they are domain experts, so we would like to keep as much of the decision-making authority with the SIG Maintainers rather than immediately "escalating" to the overall OpenTelemetry-wide Technical Committee.
+Within OpenTelemetry, SIG Maintainers are chosen specifically *because* they are domain experts, so we would like to keep as much of the decision-making authority with the SIG Maintainers rather than immediately "escalating" to the overall OpenTelemetry-wide Technical Committee (TC).
 As such, this is OpenTelemetry's process for resolving technical issues where Maintainers cannot reach consensus: